 LifeLine Pawsitivity Partnership

-The lifeline Animal Project was proposed to assist LifeLine finding homes for dogs and cats and to offer support for pet owners unable to provide adequate veterinary services and food for their pets.
+The lifeline Animal Project is a community hero by reducing euthanasia and finding homes for dogs and cats and offering support for pet owners unable to provide adequate veterinary services and food for their pets.
 Our partnership with LifeLine included 7 key planned activities totaling 18 separate events that support and contribute to the success of LifeLine and service to our community.
 This effort included 79 volunteers from Buckhead Rotary and their guests, and over 25 volunteers from LifeLine, Open Hand, and Boyce Ansley School.

 Many of the dogs and cats end up in shelters due to the inability of the owners to afford to feed them.
 Therefore, our team drew upon our previous partnership with Project Open Hand.
 Using LifeLine funds earmarked for pet food, we adopted the Open Hand software for efficient delivery routing to identify and deliver to pet families unable to afford to feed their animals.